-While immediate conservation action is necessary to counteract this century’s ever-accelerating rates of extinction, the number of species in need of preservation is all but guaranteed to overwhelm the ability of agencies and organizations to provide aid.
+Although immediate conservation action is necessary to counteract this century’s ever-accelerating rates of extinction, the number of species in need of preservation is all but guaranteed to overwhelm the ability of agencies and organizations to provide aid.
 Therefore, conservation programs must work to prioritize the allocation of funding to those species who represent the most urgent need and the greatest share of evolutionary history.
-However, insufficient data on the relative endangerment of plant species at the regional and local levels impedes attempts which taxa are in fact secure, hampering conservationists’ ability to make informed decisions.
-Climate change and urbanization mean we can no longer assume taxa are secure because decades-old records indicate a sufficient range and population size.
+However, insufficient data on the relative endangerment of plant species at the regional and local levels impedes attempts to determine which taxa are in fact secure, hampering conservationists’ ability to make informed decisions.
+Climate change and urbanization mean we can no longer assume taxa are secure, even when decades-old records indicate a sufficient range and population size.
 Without clear, contemporary range and abundance information, we cannot know species’ threat status.
-While it’s just as unreasonable to expect up-to-date range and abundance information for all species as it is to expect they’ll all be provided with sufficient conservation efforts, centering monitoring efforts on phylogenetically important species makes this kind of data collection and support much more feasible.
-This study provides a basis for prioritizing species for monitoring (and, potentially, conservation) based on their contribution to the phylogenetic diversity of Olympic National Park and the Olympic Peninsula.
-Hopefully, this work will highlight the diversity of lineages found within the park, and the need and value for increased assessments of the threat and phylogenetic relationships of plants throughout Washington State.
+Equally unreasonable is the expectation that up-to-date range and abundance information for all species exists as well as the expectation that vulnerable species will all be provided with sufficient conservation efforts.
+Centering monitoring efforts on phylogenetically important species makes relevant data collection and support much more feasible.
+This study provides a basis for prioritizing species for monitoring (and, potentially, conservation) built on their contribution to the phylogenetic diversity of Olympic National Park and the Olympic Peninsula, a study that highlights the diversity of lineages found within the park, and both the need for and value of increased assessments of the threat to and phylogenetic relationships among plants throughout Washington State.